practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 Ordinarily we'd need to do some investigation work to discover which hazards were where, but because this is a contrived scenario, we don't need to guess.
-Knowing the layout of the neighborhood, we can enumerate the possible outcomes for any player action.
+Knowing the layout of the neighborhood, we can enumerate the possible outcomes for any player action:

-* The player will encounter the wumpus upon moving into room 2
+* The player will encounter the wumpus upon moving into room 2.
-* The player will encounter bats upon moving into room 3
+* The player will encounter bats upon moving into room 3.
-* The player will not encounter any hazards in room 4
+* The player will not encounter any hazards in room 4.
-* The player can shoot into room 2 to kill the wumpus
+* The player can shoot into room 2 to kill the wumpus.
-* The player will miss the wumpus by shooting into room 3 or 4
+* The player will miss the wumpus by shooting into room 3 or 4.

 If you take this single example and generalize it, you'll find that every turn of Hunt the Wumpus involves only three distinct kinds of events: